tjson/tjson-spec/draft-tjson-spec.md

 Non-scalars are parameterized by the types they contain, so fully identifying an array depends on its contents.

-Empty arrays do not have a corresponding inner type, in which case the inner type MAY be omitted from the type description.
+Empty arrays do not require a corresponding inner type, in which case the inner type MAY be omitted from the type description.
 However, type parameters are mandatory unless the array is empty, and parsers MUST reject documents missing an inner type for non-empty arrays.